 Continuing west, your private chauffeur will bring you to Ranthambore National Park.
 Once the hunting grounds of the Mughal emperors, its old-growth jungle – hidden between two mountain ranges – hides a diverse collection of wildlife.
-Climbing rocky ridges and hills to reach open valleys dotted with waterhole lakes and pools, you'll head out on naturalist-led safaris – one in the early morning and another in late afternoon – to give you the best chance of spotting hyenas, jackals and Bengal tigers.
+Climbing rocky ridges and hills to reach open valleys dotted with waterhole lakes and pools, you'll head out on private, naturalist-led safaris – one in the early morning and another in late afternoon – to give you the best chance of spotting hyenas, jackals and Bengal tigers.

 Meet your private driver as you head to the Rajasthani capital and your luxury resort – the stunning Oberoi Rajvilas.
 Built around an 18th-century Shiva temple, its opulent suites, shaded courtyards and sprawling landscaped gardens are an oasis of indulgent relaxation on the outskirts of the city.
 Once you've settled in, a private city tour will introduce you first to the famed Amber Fort, hidden among the green hills that surround Jaipur.
 Enter through great sandstone gates to a princely world of fading royal halls decorated with intricate ivory, marble and glass work.

 A private transfer will bring you to your boutique hotel in Jodhpur, set in the shadow of the city's Mehrangarh Fort.
 The 500-year-old granddaddy of Rajasthani castles, at 125 metres in height it looks out over a sea of flat-roofed buildings painted shocking blue.
 Your tour will bring you behind its great sandstone walls to explore a hidden, marble-clad interior that’s home to multiple royal residences with such evocative names as Pearl and Mirror Palace.

 In a state defined by its arid, fort-punctuated deserts, Udaipur is a true oasis where lakes are ringed by sweeping curves of marble.
 And, after a scenic private chauffeur drive, you’ll arrive at your luxury hotel where fine dining and spa indulgence gives way to sweeping views across Lake Pichola's shimmering expanse.
 Your private touring here will bring you to its City Palace complex where successive rulers have each left their mark in increasingly extravagant architecture.

 Following a sumptuous breakfast, a final private transfer will whisk you to the airport for your flight back to the UK.

 "India's rich beauty and architectural splendour is at its most prominent in Rajasthan.
 Nearby Agra is home to the finest of them all – the Taj Mahal.
 I've designed this itinerary to take in the very best of north India at a pace that will suit most people.
 If you've got more time, I'd recommend a flight to the south to experience the verdant hill stations and famed backwaters of Kerala."

-Low Season from: £4,345 pp
+Low Season from: £5,235 pp

-High Season from: £6,675 pp
+High Season from: £8,350 pp